Working with SchemaAgent

 •Download SchemaAgent from the Altova website.
 You can now use SchemaAgent's LocalServer to serve schemas.
 For information about configuring search paths on LocalServer, see the SchemaAgent user manual.

 Please note: SchemaAgent requires a valid license, which must be purchased after the free trial period runs out.
-Also note that Altova MissionKit product packages each includes the SchemaAgent product and a license key for it.
+Also note that the Altova MissionKit product package, Enterprise Edition, includes the SchemaAgent product and a license key for it.
 (The SchemaAgent Server application, however, is not included in Altova MissionKit packages.)

 •Additionally, you might want to download and install the network-based SchemaAgent Server from the Altova website.